Preparing for GDPR? Here are a few simple steps SMB marketers can take today to help prepare

 - Or, active consent given by your contacts

-While GDPR’s “legitimate interest” wording is vague and can be interpreted differently, here are a few examples of what can be a legitimate interest – https://www.econsultancy.com/blog/69303-gdpr-for-marketers-five-examples-of-legitimate-interests
+While GDPR’s “legitimate interest” wording is vague and can be interpreted differently, this post on the Econsultancy blog lists a few examples of what can be a legitimate interest.

 The perfect example of a “legitimate interest” is collecting contact information when purchasing a product.
 By purchasing the product, it is implied that collecting their customer information is needed for fulfillment of the purchase.